-A great read for anyone who may be facing loss and looking for healing.
+A great read for anyone facing loss and looking for healing.

 This beautifully written, heartfelt memoir by Elizabeth Gilbert tells how she made the difficult choice to leave behind all the trappings of her successful life and find what she truly wanted from life.

-This is a great read for anyone longing to live a full and authentic life and who maybe needs a little push for big changes.
+This is an excellent read for anyone longing to live a full and authentic life who may need a little push for big changes.

-I laughed and cried when I first read this book, and you will too.
+I laughed and cried when I first read this book; you will too